bseltz-cohesity/scripts/sql-scripts/migrateSQLProtectionGroup/README.md

 This script will only work for SQL servers registered as Physical (not VMs).
 The script will force-register SQL servers to the target cluster, thus rendering the source registrations on the source cluster broken, so there's no easy way to undo this.

-If you omit the `-cleanupSourceObjects` and `-cleanupSourceObjectsAndExit` switches, the job and (broken) source registrations will be left behind on the source cluster, and this is recommended in case the script fails to migrate the job to the target cluster for some reason.
+If you omit the `-cleanupSourceObjects` and `-cleanupSourceObjectsAndExit` switches, the job and (broken) source registrations will be paused but left behind on the source cluster, and this is recommended in case the script fails to migrate the job to the target cluster for some reason.
 If a failure occurs, the script can be run again after the issue has been figured out.

 After the migration is successful, you can rerun the script using the `-cleanupSourceObjectsAndExit` parameter to delete the old job and old source registrations from the source cluster.
 Add `-deleteOldSnapshots` if you want to delete the existing backups on the source cluster.